EOSIO/welcome/docs/09_get-involved/index.md

 #### Bug Reports

-A bug is a _demonstrable problem_ that is caused by the code in the repository.
-Good bug reports are extremely helpful - thank you!
+A bug is a _demonstrable problem_ that is caused by the code in the repository and can be reported in the form of a new issue.

 Guidelines for bug reports:

 1. **Use the GitHub issue search** &mdash; check if the issue has already been reported.

-1. **Check if the issue has been fixed** &mdash; look for closed issues in the current milestone or try to reproduce it using the latest `develop` branch.
+2. **Check if the issue has been fixed** &mdash; look for closed issues in the current milestone or try to reproduce it using the latest `develop` branch.

-A good bug report shouldn't leave others needing to chase you up for more information.
+A good bug report or a new issue shouldn't leave others needing to chase you up for more information.
 Be sure to include the details of your environment and relevant tests that demonstrate the failure.

 #### Feature Requests